-Uganda is a country about the same size as England to the north and west of Lake Victoria in East Africa.
+Uganda is a country in East Africa, about the same size as England, located to the north and west of Lake Victoria .
 It is bisected by the equator but because most of the country lies about 5000ft above sea level the climate is just pleasantly hot.
 You may experience torrential rainstorms but they don’t last very long.
-The international airport at Entebbe on the shores of the lake is about an hour’s drive from the capital Kampala, a city about the size of Bristol.
+The international airport at Entebbe on the shores of Lake Vicotria is about an hour’s drive from the capital Kampala, a city about the size of Bristol.
 Provincial towns are generally no bigger than Alton.
 Ninety percent of the population make their living from subsistence farming in small villages.

 Tribal tensions persist.
 The ‘Lords Resistance Army’ conflict in the north of the country never affected Hoima or the south.
 It is not yet certain that it has been resolved and you should take advice about going anywhere north of the Murchison Falls area.
 Tribal tensions also surfaced during riots in Kampala in 2009.
-We monitor the Foreign and Commonwealth Office advice on terrorism.
+We monitor the Foreign and Commonwealth Office advice on terrorism, health and other aspects of safety.

 ECONOMICS AND STATISTICS Uganda UK